ing-bank/ingenious-doc/docs/apiActions/negativeassertions.md

 ## **assertJSONelementNotContains**

-**Description**:  This function is used to validate that a certain JSON tag of the response body of REST request does NOT contain a specified text.
+**Description**:  This function is used to validate that a certain JSON tag of the response body of REST reponse does NOT contain a specified text.

 **Input Format** : @Text that should NOT be present